 Raw they are inedible, with hard, astringent, bitter flesh, but slow, gentle cooking transforms them into a delicious, soft amber fruit.

 - Peel the quinces and cut into quarters lengthways.
-At this point it can be less labour intensive to not remove the leaves, core and pips, they can be removed after cooking
+At this point it can be less labour intensive not yo remove the leaves, core and pips; they can be removed after cooking.

 - Place the quince in a small roasting pan or baking tray.